What is Ferritin?

 |Meat, fish and tofu10|

-However, there are also iron supplements that can be taken if the diet changes do not make the difference needed to return to optimum levels.
+You can also take iron supplements if any diet changes do not help return to optimum levels.

 Who is more at risk for low iron levels?